Feelpath Logo

 Feelpath founder standing in a calm, plant-filled workspace

 I grew up without much emotional language in my home, and it was a confusing journey to build up my awareness and vocabulary.
-I've felt first hand the difference this can bring to my life and among my peers: more engagement, more agency, more encouragement week to week, and more ability to see our growth and efforts have an impact.
+I've felt the impact emotional intelligence can have on my life, in my relationships, and in the lives of my peers: more engagement, more agency, more encouragement week to week, and more ability to see how our growth and efforts have an impact.

-I've also talked to hundreds of therapists who have validated the importance of this work, and the benefit that more visibility could bring to their practice.
-Now I'm wanting to do the difficult task of validation and translation, to bring these tools to more therapy practices.
+I've also talked to hundreds of therapists who have confirmed the importance of this work, and the benefit that clearer visualization could bring to their practice: seeing emotion wheels in session, reviewing emotion-labeled session summaries afterward, annotating transcript excerpts, and observing patterns over time.
+Now I'm focused on the difficult task of validation and translation: testing these tools against baseline and follow-up measures, and turning what we learn into workflow that clinicians can use in everyday therapy.

 Nick Venturino, Founder